 Standards Compliance Assessments: Conduct annual assessments on the status of all required safety programs within the district.
 Written reports on the findings and recommendations are provided

-Employee Safety Training: Provide training resources to support district supervisors in meeting their compliance and safety goals.
+Safety Compliance Training: Provide training resources to district supervisors to support their meeting of compliance and safety goals.

 Safety Programs: Assist districts in the development and implementation of federal and state mandated safety programs.
 Monitor OSHA and WISHA for changes in the required programs and work with districts on maintaining up-to-date programs.